Also Known As

 The symptoms experienced by a person with small vessel systemic vasculitis depend upon the degree of autoimmune activity and the parts of the body involved.
 Early in the disease process, symptoms are often nonspecific – they include fatigue, fever, weight loss, muscle aches, and night sweats.
 As the disorder progresses, vascular damage may affect the functioning of the kidneys, eyes, skin, lungs, and liver.
 This can cause a wide range of symptoms related to these organ systems.

 PR3 antibodies are most frequently seen in Granulomatosis with polyangitis (GPA).
-MPO antibodies are most often associated with microscopic polyangitis but may also be seen in people with pauci-immune necrotising glomerulonephritis, Churg-Strauss syndrome, and GPA.For more about these conditions, visit the Vasculitis UK.
+MPO antibodies are most often associated with microscopic polyangitis but may also be seen in people with pauci-immune necrotising glomerulonephritis, and eosinophilic granulomatosis with polyangiitis (EGPA).For more about these conditions, visit the Vasculitis UK

 Accordion Title